jakubvanko/mafil-volunteer-data-giver/README.md

 # **Web application for sending acquired medical (DICOM) data to volunteers**

 This application was created for [the MAFIL laboratory](https://mafil.ceitec.cz/en/) as my bachelor's thesis.
-The entire text of the thesis can be found at **to be added...**.
+The entire text of the thesis can be found [can be found here](https://is.muni.cz/th/onf8p/).

 #### Table of Contents